airbytehq/airbyte/docs/integrations/destinations/bigquery.md

 * A Google Cloud Project with BigQuery enabled
 * A BigQuery Dataset into which Airbyte can sync your data
-* A Google Cloud Service Account with the "BigQuery User" role
+* A Google Cloud Service Account with the "BigQuery User" and "BigQuery Data Editor" roles in your GCP project
 * A Service Account Key to authenticate into your Service Account

 See the setup guide for more information about how to create the required resources.